FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-01/01-introducing-postgres.md

 These lines are telling Postgres that the values stored in these columns will be references to values stored in the `users` table, namely the userid of actual users.

-This is called a **Primary Key constraint**, because no other value can be stored in this column, and it's a common way of defining relationships between tables in a relational database.
+This is called a **Foreign Key constraint**, because no other value can be stored in this column, and it's a common way of defining relationships between tables in a relational database.

 ???
 WARNING: This is just for example, we're not creating a user table for the project!